-Hello, I'm a writer-photographer, researcher and editor for hire.
+Hello, I'm a writer-photographer, researcher, factchecker, and editor for hire.

-I'm deeply curious about people and the world, and there's nothing else I like to do better than to roam outside the realms of my own life and talk to strangers, learn something new, and tell all about it.
+I am deeply curious about the world, and there's nothing else I like better than to roam outside the realms of my own life and talk to strangers, learn something new, and tell all about it.

-My favourite stories are those that exude a strong sense of place and history and capture something of the sentiment of our human existence—through the lens of culture, politics or food.
+I write across broad themes but my favourite stories are those that take immersive reporting, exudes a strong sense of place and history, and captures something of the sentiment of our human existence—through the lens of culture, politics or food.
 In particular, I am drawn to stories that explore the connections between conflict, memory and identity.
 Those are also the kinds of stories I try to seek out and tell.

-My writing and photographs have been published at CNN, Slate, Roads and Kingdoms, The Guardian, Vice, Esquire Malaysia, and The Malaysian Insider, among others.
+My writing and photographs have been published at CNN, Slate, Roads and Kingdoms, The Guardian, Vice Indonesia, Esquire Malaysia, Esquire Singapore, and The Malaysian Insider, among others.
 I also have work forthcoming in the Virginia Quarterly Review.

-As a researcher, I am working on a series of political documentaries about Malaysia, produced by Rack Focus Films in Kuala Lumpur.
-The first, Journey to Independence, covers the years 1941-1957 and was broadcast on the History Asia channel in September 2016.
-The second, Formation of Malaysia, covers the years 1957 to 1965 and was broadcast in September 2017.
-More are forthcoming.
+I have also been researching and fact-checking a series of documentaries on Malaysia's political history, produced by Rack Focus Films in Kuala Lumpur.
+The first, Journey to Independence, covers the years 1941-1957 and was broadcast on History Asia in September 2016.
+The second, Formation of Malaysia, covers the years 1957 to 1965 and was broadcast on History Asia in September 2017.
+More recently, in August 2018, a documentary on Indonesia’s Confrontation with Malaysia was broadcast on National Geographic Asia.
+Two more, on Sarawak's journey from private kingdom to modern state, are forthcoming and will also be broadcast on National Geographic Asia.

 I am also available for editing work, bringing former experience from Esquire Malaysia as Associate Editor.